gchure/phd/src/chapter_05/section_04_results.md

 channel expression across the population and provide conditions more representative of native cell physiology.
 Abrogation of activity, mislocalization, or cytotoxicity are all inherent risks associated with creating chimeric reporter constructs.
-In Supplement A, we carefully dissect the functionality of this protein through electrophysiology (Fig. S1), measure the rate of fluorophore maturation (Fig. S2), and quantify potential aggregates (Figs. S3 and S4).
+In Chapter 9, we carefully dissect the functionality of this protein through electrophysiology (Fig. S1), measure the rate of fluorophore maturation (Fig. S2), and quantify potential aggregates (Figs. S3 and S4).
 To the best of our knowledge, the MscL-sfGFP